metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_endpoint_slice_v2alpha1_manifest.md

 Optional:

 - `node` (String) NodeIP is the IP of the node the endpoint is running on.
-The IP must be reachable between nodes.
+The IP mustbe reachable between nodes.

 <a id="nestedatt--endpoints--networking--addressing"></a>
 ### Nested Schema for `endpoints.networking.addressing`